 - Types of inventory

-- How to Set Up an Inventory System?
+- How to Manage an Inventory System?

-- Tips to manage inventory
+- Tips to manage inventory in stock

 What is inventory management?